A new stand-alone cervical anterior interbody fusion device: Biomechanical comparison with established anterior cervical fixation devices

 Digital Object Identifier (DOI)

 Scholz, Matti; Reyes, Phillip M.; Schleicher, Philipp; Sawa, Anna G.U.; Baek, Seungwon; Kandziora, Frank; Marciano, Frederick F.; and Crawford, Neil R., "A new stand-alone cervical anterior interbody fusion device: Biomechanical comparison with established anterior cervical fixation devices" (2009).
-Neurobiology Articles.
+Translational Neuroscience.
 793.